lite-xl/lite-xl-plugin-manager/SPEC.md

     {
       "version": "2.1-simplified", # The version, followed by a release suffix defining the release flavour.
 The only releases that are permitted to not have suffixes are official relases.
       "mod_version": 3, # The mod_version this release corresponds to.
-      "files": [ # Identical to `files` under `plugins`, although these are usually simply archives to be extracted.
+      "files": [ # Identical to `files` under `addons`, although these are usually simply archives to be extracted.
         {
           "arch": "x86_64-linux",
           "url": "https://github.com/adamharrison/lite-xl-simplified/releases/download/v2.1/lite-xl-2.1.0-simplified-x86_64-linux.tar.gz",